Canon G7 X vs T6i

-The Canon PowerShot G7 X and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in September 2014 and February 2015.
+The Canon PowerShot G7 X and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and February 2015.
 The G7X is a fixed lens compact, while the T6i is a DSLR.
 The cameras are based on an one-inch (G7X) and an APS-C (T6i) sensor.
-The G7X has a resolution of 20 megapixel, whereas the T6i provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G7X has a resolution of 20 megapixels, whereas the T6i provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon G7 X and the Canon T6i is provided in the side-by-side display below.
+The physical size and weight of the Canon G7 X and the Canon T6i are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G7X – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is considerably larger (116 percent) than the Canon G7 X. In this context, it is worth noting that neither the G7X nor the T6i are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens build in, whereas the T6i is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X has a lens built in, whereas the T6i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the T6i and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the T6i and their specifications in the Canon EF Lens Catalog.

 The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G7X was launched at a lower price than the T6i, despite having a lens build in.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The G7X was launched at a lower price than the T6i, despite having a lens built in.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G7 X features an one-inch sensor and the Canon T6i an APS-C sensor.
 The sensor area in the T6i is 186 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.